 - Take smaller bites of food and smaller sips of liquids.

 - Swallow two or three times with each mouthful to make sure all food is cleared from your throat.

-- Changing the position of the head can help you swallow safely.
-For some ALS patients, tilting the chin downwards helps prevent food from going down the windpipe; for others, tilting the head backward works better.
+- Change the position of the head to help you swallow safely.
+(Ex: for some, tilting the chin downwards helps prevent food from going down the windpipe, and for others, tilting the head backward works better.)
 Speech pathologists can recommend the best head positions for each patient.

-- When eating dry foods, moistening the food with sauce or gravy can help keep food pieces from getting stuck.
+- Moisten dry food with sauce or gravy can help keep food pieces from getting stuck.
 Taking a sip of liquid between each bite can also help.

-- ALS patients may find it difficult to properly swallow foods that are a mix of solids and liquids, such as crunchy cereal with milk, or soup with chunks of meat or vegetables.
+- Avoid foods that are a mix of solids and liquids, such as crunchy cereal with milk, or soup with chunks of meat or vegetables.
 Instead, substitute foods with a single consistency, such as oatmeal or thick cream soups.